The Wetwang borehole was drilled into the chalk aquifer at Wetwang, Yorkshire, in north-east England.

 The hydrograph has an annual sinusoidal pattern, with some response to winter rainfall episodes.

-Annual fluctuations are typically 10 metres, with peak fluctuations > 15 metres.
+The water levels in this well usually fluctuate by about 10 m over the course of a year, but these fluctuations have exceeded 15 m at times.
 The borehole recesses to a base level of just below 20 m AOD in most years.
-This is well above the borehole bottom, suggesting the presence of a geological control on level.
+This is well above the borehole bottom, suggesting the presence of a geological control on water level.

 Topography